ivanKoretskyy/hulu/readme.md

 + deploy
 + connect to db mongo
 + connect to sql
-- make two table movies and actors
++ make two table movies and actors
 + make env variables so local changes go to local db
-- connect movies and actors
++ connect movies and actors
 - create simple react app to show movies
+- ADD DOCUMENTATION TO README FOR AMAZON MYSQL
+- add authentication
+- add exception handling that will show that no such movie or no such actor
--
+- change list to set

 --------------------------------------DEPLOYMENT----------------------------------